fluencelabs/cli/docs/commands/README.md

 _See code: [dist/commands/aqua/json.ts](https://github.com/fluencelabs/cli/blob/v0.8.2/dist/commands/aqua/json.ts)_

-## `fluence aqua yml [FUNC] [INPUT] [OUTPUT]`
+## `fluence aqua yml [INPUT] [OUTPUT]`

 Infers aqua types for an arbitrary yaml file, generates valid aqua code with a function call that returns an aqua object literal with the same structure as the yaml file.
 For valid generation please refer to aqua documentation https://fluence.dev/docs/aqua-book/language/ to learn about what kind of structures are valid in aqua language and what they translate into

 ```
 USAGE
-  $ fluence aqua yml [FUNC] [INPUT] [OUTPUT] [--no-input] [--f64]
+  $ fluence aqua yml [INPUT] [OUTPUT] [--no-input] [--f64] [--types <value>]

 ARGUMENTS
-  FUNC    Name of the exported function
   INPUT   Path to yaml file
-  OUTPUT  Path to for output file
+  OUTPUT  Path to the output dir

 FLAGS
   --f64           Convert all numbers to f64.
 Useful for arrays objects that contain numbers of different types in them.
                   Without this flag, numbers will be converted to u64, i64 or f64 depending on their value
   --no-input      Don't interactively ask for any input from the user
+  --types=<path>  Experimental!
+Path to a file with custom types.
+Must be a list with objects that have 'name' and
+                  'properties'. 'properties' must be a list of all custom type properties

 DESCRIPTION
   Infers aqua types for an arbitrary yaml file, generates valid aqua code with a function call that returns an aqua